Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

     plt.show()

-Finally, we will represent the rule base and save it.
+We will represent the rule base and save it as following.

 .. code-block:: python